Publisher promises stickers, changes for textbook that called slaves 'workers'

-DALLAS The publisher of a textbook criticized for a glaring error that glossed over the topic of slavery has offered stickers to schools that will cover up a caption describing African slaves as "workers," a spokeswoman said on Tuesday.
+DALLAS The publisher of a textbook criticized for a glaring error that glossed over the topic of slavery has offered stickers with a new caption to schools that will cover up a caption describing African slaves as "workers," a spokeswoman said on Tuesday.

 A World Geography textbook by McGraw-Hill Education was published in Texas earlier this year and says in a caption about immigration that the Atlantic slave trade "brought millions of workers from Africa to the southern United States to work on agricultural plantations."

-Changes already have been made in the digital version of the textbook that clarify the arrival of Africans was a forced migration and print editions will soon follow, the publisher said, adding a sticker will be sent to paper over the error for books currently in use.
+Changes will be made in the digital version of the textbook that clarify the arrival of Africans was a forced migration and print editions will soon follow, the publisher said, adding a sticker will be sent to paper over the error for books currently in use.

 "We are deeply sorry that the caption was written this way," Chief Executive Officer David Levin said in a memo to employees provided by the company.
 "While the book was reviewed by many people inside and outside the company, and was made available for public review, no one raised concerns about the caption."